danix800/RunAsUser/README.md

     $JSON = invoke-ascurrentuser -scriptblock $scriptblock -CaptureOutput
     $JSON | ConvertFrom-Json

+You can also pipe objects to `Invoke-AsCurrentUser`.
+The scriptblock will be executed for each object from the pipeline.
+The `$_` or `$PSItem` variable can be used to access the current pipeline object.
+The command will also output objects to the pipeline, which can be piped to other commands.

+    Get-Process | Invoke-AsCurrentUser -ScriptBlock { $_.Name } -CaptureOutput | Sort-Object

 For longer scripts, that go over the limit of the command line cache, you can use the option -CacheToDisk.
 This will write the script to the $ENV:TEMP folder, and delete when execution has been done.

     $scriptblock = { SUPERLONGSCRIPTHERE }